 For dogs, for whom scent is so important, I think the smell component is a really cool feature of hackles raising.

-It’s important to pay attention to your dog’s body language and try to learn what he’s saying if he raises his hackles.
+It’s important to pay attention to your dog’s body language and try to learn what he’s saying if he raises the hair on his back.
 Your dog may be reacting in fear or aggression, so you have to be prepared to manage that situation.

-Hackles are also an example of why it’s important to look at body language as a whole, and not just one particular part of your dog.
+A dog’s raised hair on his back are an example of why it’s important to look at body language as a whole, and not just one particular part of your dog.

 Horowitz says, “For dogs, posture can announce aggressive intent or shrinking modesty.
 To simply stand erect, at full height, with head and ears up, is to announce readiness to engage, and perhaps to be the prime mover in the engagement.”